Hip Dysplasia in Dogs: Essential Guide

 - It did not occur during the waiting period, meaning no clinical signs or symptoms manifested within the first twelve (12) months of continuous coverage.*

-Some insurance providers don’t cover this and other genetic conditions that develop in pets over their lifetimes, so be sure to read any insurance policies carefully.
+Some insurance providers don’t cover hip dysplasia and other genetic conditions that develop in pets over their lifetimes, so be sure to read any insurance policies carefully.

 *Waiting periods do not apply to the states of Maryland and New Hampshire.
 Additionally, Maryland does not have age limits for hip dysplasia.
 For additional information on these states click here.